marcodiiga/gp2univpm/README.md

 # gp2univpm
-Code samples repository - GPGPU seminar @ univpm.it
+Code samples for the GPGPU seminar held by Alesiani Marco at Univpm (Polytechnic University of Ancona)